Did God Allow Human Sacrifices?

 Let us read again Lev 5:4-6 with Yiftach in mind.

-Yiftach did swear thoughtlessly to do a possible sin, which act of sin he was unaware of, and was found guilty.
+Yiftach did swear thoughtlessly without thinking that it should have led to a possible sin.
 He, however, did confess his sin and allowed his daughter to dedicate herself for life, and his sin was atoned.

 Was Isaac an example of human sacrifices?